A. M. A. Hamid

-A. M. A. Hamid was a Member of the National Assembly of Pakistan representing East Bengal.
+A. M. A. Hamid was a member of the National Assembly of Pakistan representing East Bengal.

 Career

 Hamid was elected to the 1st National Assembly of Pakistan from East Pakistan as a Muslim candidate in 1947.

-Hamid spoke against the allegation of violence against Hindu minorities by congress members of Parliaments from East Pakistan.
-He stated that Hindu businessmen were taking away capital and machineries from East Bengal to India.
+Hamid challenged allegations made by Congress members of the National Assembly that there was violence against Hindu minorities in East Pakistan.
+He stated that Hindu businessmen were taking away capital and machinery from East Bengal to India.